bolt/docs/docs/fields/select.md

 ### Choose from Preset values:

 A drop-down list to make a pre-defined selection from.
-This fields has many options and many possibilities but is less complicated than it might seem at first glance.
+This field has many options and many possibilities but is less complicated than it might seem at first glance.